Reading Weed Control Services

 Contact Reading's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Reading.
+Proper weed debris disposal is essential for environmental protection and regulatory compliance in Reading.
 Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
 Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station operates with resident permits, set hours, and specific fee structures; only accepted materials are allowed.
+The Transfer Station operates with resident permits, set hours, and specific fee structures for accepted materials.
 Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Chemical containers require triple-rinse procedures and must be brought to hazardous waste events—never placed in regular trash or recycling.
+Chemical containers require triple-rinse procedures and must be disposed of at hazardous waste events, never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.

 Reading Department of Public Works